Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Introduction

+In this work, we study the role of the microbiome in shaping host phenotypes.
 The challenge of linking the microbiome to human health outcomes can be framed as a regression problem with compositional predictors.
 In early work on compositional data analysis, \cite{aitchison1984log} proposed the linear log-contrast model for regression modeling with compositional covariates.
 Building on that idea, \cite{lin2014variable} proposed applying an $l_1$ penalty to the coefficient vector of the linear log contrast model for sparse estimation of coefficients and improved prediction accuracy in the context of high-dimensional data. \cite{Shi2016} extended this work by selecting subcompositions of taxa at fixed taxonomic levels. \cite{zhang2021bayesian} proposed a Bayesian model where the compositionality constraint was incorporated in the prior for the coefficient vector through a conditioning matrix with a controllable shrinkage parameter.
 To encourage joint selection of phylogenetically related features, the authors incorporated information from a known phylogenetic tree through an Ising prior. \cite{zhang2024bayesian} proposed a Bayesian compositional generalized linear model that incorporates the phylogenetic relatedness among taxa through a structured regularized horseshoe prior.
 To deal with rare features, \cite{bien2021tree} proposed grouping finer-resolution taxa into higher levels of taxonomic resolution by aggregating features over branches of a known tree and using the aggregated features in the outcome prediction.

 However, these existing modeling approaches have critical limitations.
 The penalty-based methods proposed by \cite{lin2014variable} and \cite{Shi2016} provide point estimates of regression coefficients that do not fully capture the uncertainty.
 In addition, these methods are optimized for prediction, rather than feature selection, and tend to have relatively high false positive rates \citep{zhang2021bayesian}.
 The Bayesian approach proposed by \cite{zhang2021bayesian} requires external information about a phylogenetic tree for estimation; this information reflects global genomic similarity between species, which may be an imperfect or noisy reflection of their functional similarity in driving an outcome of interest.
 Although \cite{bien2021tree} account for the presence of rare features, they similarly rely on a fixed externally defined tree to achieve feature aggregation.